dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.5.2 =
+- Fix: Issue with generated rewards for PoS coins, that previously appeared as extra deposits.
+- Add: Exchange rates provider for cryptocompare.com
+- Change: Default exchange rates providers after first installing the plugin are fixer and cryptocompare.
+- Add: Email notifications can be turned off for individual users via their profile admin page.
+- Fix: User profile pages only display wallets-related section for users with `has_wallets` capability.
+- Change: QR-code URIs for most coins only include address string and no name.
+This is safer.
+Coins that require a full URI still have it.

 = 3.5.1 =
 - Add: Can now hook to frontend events for running JavaScript after coin data is loaded.
 See documentation for details.